Cyprus Road Trip

 Final Thoughts on Cyprus

 We can honestly say we enjoyed almost every minute spent in Cyprus.
-It was so relaxing for us.
-Cyprus is very modern and it makes life easy for a traveler.
+It was so relaxing.
+Cyprus is very modern, and it makes life easy for travelers.

-We met quite a few British citizens who had either retired here or taken refuge for the winter.
+We met several British citizens who had retired here or taken refuge for the winter.
 Much like Canadian snowbirds heading for Mexico or Arizona every winter.
 We could certainly see the lure and were smitten by the idea.

 Di is picking tangerines in the streets of Paphos

-It was convenient to have the rental car and do feel we explored much more than had we landed at the airport and merely taken a shuttle to a beach resort.
+It was convenient to have the rental car, and I feel we explored much more than we would have had we landed at the airport and merely taken a shuttle to a beach resort.

-We did everyday stuff in Cyprus, like shopping for groceries and having our iPhone screen fixed at a very fine family-run business in one of the subdivisions of Paphos.
+We did everyday stuff in Cyprus, like shopping for groceries and having our iPhone screen fixed at a wonderful family-run business in one of the subdivisions of Paphos.

 The condo in Paphos was a perfect base and we did some writing, cooking, relaxing, wining, dining, blogging, editing, and sleeping on repeat :)